AI Use Cases/Financial Services

 False-positive reduction in BSA/AML screening requires ongoing model governance

-The 55% reduction in compliance alert false positives is not a set-and-forget outcome.
+The false-positive reduction target is not a set-and-forget outcome.
 Sanctions lists change, vendor names evolve, and your institution's risk profile shifts with new product lines or geographies.
 Without a defined retraining cadence and a compliance officer who owns model governance, false-positive rates drift upward over time.
 Institutions that treat this as a technology deployment rather than an ongoing operational process typically see performance degrade by month 9 to 12.

 5. 5